Mr. Monopoly: History

 The unnamed character made his first appearance outside Monopoly in the Parker Brothers' game Dig, released in 1940.
 He did not receive a name until 1946, when Parker Brothers produced the game Rich Uncle, where his likeness appeared on the box lid, instructions, and currency.
-According to Orbanes, Rich Uncle Pennybags of the American version of Monopoly is modeled after American Progressive Era businessman J. P. Morgan.
-However, physically, he more closely resembles Otto Hermann Kahn, the German-born American investment banker.
+According to Orbanes, the character in the American version of Monopoly is modeled after American Progressive Era businessman J. P. Morgan.